 These unmanned aerial vehicles are already in use by many contractors, and the number of commercial drones in use will surge year after year.
 Drones can inspect vast areas of land within minutes before projects start, thereby mitigating the risk of error during the planning stage.
 Drones can also ensure that all job site materials are placed and ordered as necessary, and once again, develop safety and productivity in construction.

 Although it is common for construction project managers to use outdated forms of software or management systems (for example, Excel), there is continuous growth within mobile and cloud-based applications.
 All important functions from planning and estimating, job costing, scheduling, invoicing and project process reporting can be done in real time and within seconds.
-Cloud-based apps are providing wide-range activities, comprehensive overviews, collaboration with different project team members, transparency and efficiency.
+Cloud-based apps (such as Fizure) are providing wide-range activities, comprehensive overviews, collaboration with different project team members, transparency and efficiency.

 Technological advances are developing various new material innovations to drastically reduce environmental pollution.
 There has been a significant increase of disposing plastic waste into railroads and even using it as a material for 3D printing for new building components and structures.
 More and more buildings are integrating green technology into the construction process, and this trend is set to continue.